-Overheating can occur if the values in the suction or discharge lines are closed.
-Operating against closed values could bring the liquid to a boil, build pressure, and cause the pump to rupture or explode.
+Overheating can occur if operated with the valves in the suction or discharge lines closed.
+Operating against closed valves could bring the liquid to a boil, build pressure, and cause the pump to rupture or explode.
 If overheating occurs, stop the pump and allow it to cool before servicing it.
 Refill the pump casing with cool liquid.